Highlights

 DAY 6

-Phnom Penh – Dark History & Sunset Cruise
+Dark History & Sunset Cruise, Phnom Penh

-Today we delve into Cambodia’s tragic past.
 We begin with a visit to the Tuol Sleng Genocide Museum, a former school turned prison under the Khmer Rouge.
-Afterwards, continue to the Killing Fields of Choeung Ek – a deeply moving site that honours the victims of this dark era.
+It is a grim visit but also an important site to gain insights into this part of Cambodia’s history.
+Afterwards, continue to the Killing Fields of Choeung Ek; a deeply moving site that honours the victims of this dark era.

 Our farewell dinner is served at a rooftop venue with live music and a stylish Cambodian menu.